9-12 Humanities Curriculum: Storytelling and Social Justice

 Days Six and Seven: What happens when we consider different perspectives?

-Students will consider how a narrative changes when we consider other versions of the story.
+Students will grapple with how a narrative changes when we consider other versions of the story.

 Skills: Reading and writing: Point of view and perspective